rajusatheesh-developer/microservices/README.md

      - Extract part of logic into separate service
      - What ablout Data Hiding?
-        Extract via Monolith using API then Move Data specific to that service
+        Extract via Monolith using API then Move Data specific to that service May occur circular dependency

+# Q&A
+-how do we handle the referential integrity constraints in the Monolithic DB when we moving out the invoicing db?